Armour/Automatic-Image-Colorization/README.md

 * First please download pre-trained VGG16 model [vgg16.npy](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM) to vgg folder

-* Use pre-trained residual encoder model
+* Option 1: Use pre-trained residual encoder model
   * Model can be downloaded [here](https://github.com/Armour/Automatic-Image-Colorization/releases/tag/2.0)
   * Unzip all files to `summary_path` (you can change this path in `config.py`)

-* Train your own model
+* Option 2: Train your own model!
   1. Change the `batch_size` and `training_iters` if you want.
   2. Change `training_dir` to your directory that contains all your training jpg images
   3. Run `python train.py`